 PRDOH will work with municipal governments and non-governmental organizations (NGOs) to help shape the future vision of their communities.
-Program goals will be achieved by allowing a wide range of activities that center around the needs of downtown districts and key corridors, identified through various post-disaster planning processes.
+Program goals will be achieved by allowing a wide range of activities that center around the needs of downtown areas, urban areas, and key corridors, identified through various post-disaster planning processes.